CursorwebGames/box-of-fun/README.md

 py main.py
 ```

-You will need pillow for some of the programs.
+You will need pillow and pygame for some of the programs.